nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 situation kind of languished.
-And like all of the comments from back in the day that I compiled were, like, yeah, we'll fix this someday, and then, like four years later, finally, like, I come along and I'm like, yeah, (???) actually doing this and it-- actually the whole point of this is to show that, tying back into Steve's notion of "how often does Rust change", it actually takes a while to get these things through.
-So I wrote-- I published this RFC for approval, for comments, May 13th, 2019 and it is today April 29th, 2020.
+And like all of the comments from back in the day that I compiled were, like, yeah, we'll fix this someday, and then, like four years later, finally, like, I come along and I'm like, yeah, (???) actually doing this and it— actually the whole point of this is to show that, tying back into Steve's notion of "how often does Rust change", it actually takes a while to get these things through.
+So I wrote— I published this RFC for approval, for comments, May 13th, 2019 and it is today April 29th, 2020.
 So it took about a year for this to go through the RFC process of, like, comment on this, implement it, and then stabilize it.